 how long did the qin dynasty last?
 The name Qin is said to be the ancestral name for the modern-day European name China.
 Some scholars, however, dispute this fact.
 The dynasty rose from the State of Qin, one of the seven warring states.
 It was established by Shi Huang, the self-proclaimed first Emperor of China, in 221BC after the defeat of the Zhou dynasty.
 Under the leadership of Shi Huang, then known as King Zheng of Qin, the dynasty is said to have conquered all the warring seven states.
 This led to the first-ever recorded unification of China, making the Qin dynasty the first dynasty of a unified state.
 The Qin dynasty, however, had the shortest reign which ended in 207BC.

 The reign of the dynasty was characterized by a centralized government that was highly bureaucratic and followed the philosophical teachings of Legalism by the scholar Feizi.
-As a result, the regions formed by the first emperor were not ruled over by nobility, rather appointed officials who were dedicated to the task.
+As a result, the regions formed by the first emperor were not ruled over by nobility, but rather by appointed officials who were dedicated to the task.
 The hierarchy of these officials who all reported to the first emperor was what formed the government.
 This allowed the emperor to have control over all of the states.
 This method of leadership would be later employed by other dynasty rulers.

 The dynasty was also characterized by standardizing, to create a more united atmosphere where all the people shared a common idea.
 All aspects of life were standardized, from the language to the writing system, to the currency.
 Individual rights were undervalued especially if they went against the government of the emperor.
 The reign of the dynasty was significant in laying the foundation for many of the developments that came later in China.